retcons/limbus-logs/README.md

 </details>

-All images and content by Project Moon
+All images and content by Project Moon\
+Thank you to [April](https://github.com/apriltaoyvr) for helping set up the database + refactoring for Vercel